 How do I apply for the Commonwealth Bank Pensioner Security Account?

 Commonwealth Bank makes it easy to open a Pensioner Security Account by providing the application online.
-Before clicking “Go to Site” to access the application, check to make sure that you meet the following eligibility requirements:
+Before applying online, check to make sure that you meet the following eligibility requirements:

 - Minimum age.
 This account is for Australians age 55 or older who are no longer employed.
 Exceptions are made for individuals receiving the pensions listed above.